22002525karthikeyan/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 Check all the gates following the same procedure.
 Program:

-Developed by: Bharath.k
+Developed by: R.KARTHIKEYAN

-RegisterNumber:  22009080
+RegisterNumber:  22002525
 ```
 module lg(a,b,y1,y2,y3,y4,y5,y6,y7,y8);
 input a,b;